Get connected and compare broadband services from these providers

 With Superfast 2, you get 63Mbps average download speed and 55Mbps is the guaranteed minimum download speed.
 If you experience speeds lower than those in the guarantee, you’ll be eligible for a 15% discount on your monthly plan, which will continue to be applied while it’s getting fixed.
 If they don’t manage to fix it you’ll get the discount and they will talk through options with you.

-Hyperoptic offer four fast fiber optic broadband packages, suitable for those who are looking for a cheap and fast connection for multiple devices.
+Hyperoptic offer four fast fibre optic broadband packages, suitable for those who are looking for a cheap and fast connection for multiple devices.
 They offer 12 month contracts as well as rolling deals, all coming with a £29 activation fee.

 The monthly rolling broadband is commitment free and you are able to quit anytime providing you give Hyperoptic 30 days notice.